aliaks-ei/js-algorithms/algorithms/reverse-array-in-place/README.md

 ## Description

-You will be given an array and your goal is to return a reversed array.
+You will be given an array and your goal is to reverse it.

 ## Implementation